joshuaeckroth/csci201-website/notes/syllabus.markdown

 ### Projects

 Projects are individual activities.
-You will turn in your materials via [git](/cookbook/git.html) and [Bitbucket](http://bitbucket.org).
-See the [RStudio workflow](/notes/rstudio-workflow.html) and [Hadoop workflow](/notes/hadoop-workflow.html) notes for details.
+You will turn in your materials via git and Bitbucket.

 Assignments are scored out of 5 points.

 ### Late work

-Due to the complexity of these assignments and the timing of group work, I will only accept late work up to three days late.
+Late work is accepted until the day before the final exam.
 Late work is penalized 40%.

 ## Honor code

-You are allowed to a small amount of code from websites (assuming the code is open source) and our book.
-You must indicate where you got the code (put a comment in the code).
-More than 50% of your work must be original.
+You may not make use of any code found on websites (excluding this website).
+You may use code found in our book.

 I am strongly in agreement with the [Stetson University Honor Code](http://www.stetson.edu/other/honor-system/).
 Any form of cheating is not acceptable, will not be tolerated, and could lead to dismissal from the University.
-This includes plagiarism of any sort on quizzes, exams, or on projects.
-So please, do not cheat!
+This includes plagiarism of any sort on projects or the final exam.

 ## Academic success center